wp-plugins/inter-library-search-by-webloft/README.txt

 == Description ==

 This plugin enables a shortcode that lets you insert a search form to search the library catalogue of your choice - and the hits are displayed inline in your own site.
 You also have the option to display single posts on the page or post of your liking, as well as inserting the search form in the form of a widget anywhere on your site and sending the results to the post or page you prefer.

 Custom options include whether to search for book covers and check item availability on the fly.
 The output is easily customizable (if you know CSS) by editing the included style sheets.

 The plugin currently supports Bibsys, Bibliofil, Koha and Tidemann.
+It also support searching free online books from the National Library (Bokhylla).

 NORWEGIAN:

 Dette innstikket installerer en kortkode som lar deg sette inn et søkeskjema som søker i en valgfri bibliotekkatalog - og viser treffene inne i din egen hjemmeside.
 Du kan altså vise enkeltposter innbakt i en side eller et innlegg som du velger selv, og du kan sette inn søkeskjemaet som en widget hvor som helst på siden din - og sende treffene til en hvilken som helst side eller innlegg!

 Innstillingene inkluderer muligheten for å finne bokomslag forskjellige steder og å sjekke bestand for hver bok før treffene vises.
 Utseendet kan enkelt tilpasses (hvis du kan CSS) ved å redigere de medfølgende stilarkene.

 Innstikket har for tiden støtte for Bibsys, Bibliofil, Koha og Tidemann.
+Det støtter også oppslag i gratis tilgjengelige bøker på nett fra Nasjonalbiblioteket (Bokhylla)

 == Installation ==

 = Uploading the plugin via the Wordpress control panel =

 Make sure you have downloaded the .zip file containing the plugin.
 Then: